My Projects

 glue

 I'm also on the development team for glue, an open-source Python package that's great for interactive data analysis.
-Glue allows users to flexibly link related datasets within its framework, view the same data in different ways in multiple types of viewers, and make subset selections that propagate automatically across all viewers.
-I've worked on the core glue package, as well as many of the various plugins that have been created to extend glue's functionality, such as a WWT viewer and a Plotly exporter.
+Glue allows users to flexibly link related datasets within its framework, view the same data in multiple types of viewers simultaneously, and make subset selections that propagate automatically across all viewers.
+I've worked on the core glue package, as well as several of the plugins that have been created to extend glue's functionality.
+These include a WWT viewer and a Plotly plugin that includes exporters and viewers.

 Cosmic Data Stories

-I'm also on the development team for Cosmic Data Stories, a NASA-funded project that aims to teach data science to students using astronomy.
-We're currently in the middle of building our first data story, which focuses on Hubble's Law.
+The third project that I'm on the development team for is Cosmic Data Stories, a NASA-funded project that aims to teach data science to students using astronomy.
+We're currently almost done working on our first large data story, which focuses on Hubble's Law.
+Additionally, we've created multiple "mini" data stories - shorter interactives which highlight various astronomical phenomena.

-The frontend for CosmicDS is built using the Vuetify framework, using ipyvuetify to connect widgets to our Python backend.
-Students can manipulate their data using viewers from glueviz, and in particular glue's Jupyter front-end glupyter.
+The frontend for CosmicDS interactives is built using the Vuetify framework.
+The mini data stories are standalone browser experiences, while our larger data stories have a Python backend, using ipyvuetify to connect with out frontend widgets.
+Students can manipulate their data using glue viewers, in particular from glue's Jupyter frontend glupyter.

 Personal Projects